From the Founder’s Desk – Late Mr. G.N Khaitan

 I have always wanted to impart education to children since I strongly believe that –

-It is the right of every child, boy or girl, to enjoy quality education that would enable them to achieve their goals and fulfill their dreams.
+It is the right of every child, boy or girl, to enjoy quality education that would enable them to achieve their goals and fulfil their dreams.

 Our first school, the B.D.
 Memorial Institute, was founded in Kolkata (1964) with only three students.
 Today, the school boasts of over 7,000 students.
-Thereafter, my wife and I had the privilege of establishing many more schools in various parts of the country.
+Thereafter, we had the privilege of building many more schools in various parts of the country.

 Envisioning our Future Torchbearers

-Education is very important for all those who want to pursue a career, be it in Law, Medicine, Engineering, Business or in any other field.
-The all-round development of a child is the most important aspect of a good education which includes, not only limited to academics but sports and co-curricular activities also.
+Education is very important for all those who want to establish a career, be it in Law, Medicine, Engineering, Business or in any other field.
+The all-round development of a child is the most important aspect of a good education which is not only limited to academics but also sports and co-curricular activities.